 Is there a difference between mineral water and spring water?

-The main difference between the two types of water is the source they come from.
-Usually, mineral water contains more natural minerals than spring water.
+The main difference between the two types of water is the source they come from; mineral water comes from a natural well or spring, but must contain no less than 250 parts per million of trace minerals to be considered a mineral water.
 The FDA requires mineral water to have a certain mineral content, while the same regulations don’t apply to spring water.
+Spring water comes from the ground but has no natural tributary source, and is usually sourced from aquifers around rockbeds.

 What else is mineral water used for?